Invergordon Cruise Port

 - Invergordon Cruise Ships – Are There Any Local Benefits?This article was inspired after hearing, yet again, that there are no benefits from Invergordon cruise ships.
 At a recent public meeting, there was mention of all the cruise ship guests ‘getting on buses’ and disappearing out of town.
 Having worked with cruise ships, as a dispatcher and a tour guide, I have a little… Read More »Invergordon Cruise Ships – Are There Any Local Benefits?

-Travel Inspiration – trip reports, reviews, book reviews, and more to help you get ideas for your next adventure
+- Travel Inspiration – trip reports, reviews, and more to inspire your next trip